-Created as a medication to treat addiction, Low Dose Naltrexone triggers a neurochemical reaction on two areas of the brain, the hunger center and the reward system, to reduce hunger and cravings.
-It decreases the pleasure/reward feelings associated with food, modifies appetite, energy levels, and satiety thresholds after meals.
+Created as a medication to treat addiction, Low Dose Naltrexone may also trigger a neurochemical reaction on two areas of the brain, the hunger center and the reward system, to reduce hunger and cravings.
+It is believed it decreases the pleasure/reward feelings associated with food, modifies appetite, energy levels, and satiety thresholds after meals.

-Low Dose Naltrexone promotes weight loss by modulating appetite.
+Low Dose Naltrexone may help with weight loss by modulating appetite1.
 Appetite is partly controlled by POMC cells, which send a “stop eating” signal to the brain by secreting MSH hormone.
-Low Dose Naltrexone provides continued MSH release, resulting in appetite reduction.
-It also blocks the anticipatory reward caused by food-related endorphin release and annuls the cravings that lead to non-hunger eating.
+Low Dose Naltrexone helps provide continued MSH release, which can result in appetite reduction.
+There has also been evidence that it blocks the anticipatory reward caused by food-related endorphin release and annuls the cravings that lead to non-hunger eating.

-Low Dose Naltrexone eliminates cravings by restoring the natural balance of dopamine, which improves the chances of successfully losing weight.
-It also aids in sleep and has been used as an anti-inflammatory to treat many conditions such as fibromyalgia and Crohn’s disease.
-By reducing inflammation, Low Dose Naltrexone helps prevent weight gain and the poor health outcomes associated with obesity.
+Low Dose Naltrexone may eliminate cravings by restoring the natural balance of dopamine, which improves the chances of successfully losing weight.
+It is also thought to aid in sleep and has been used as an anti-inflammatory to treat many conditions such as fibromyalgia and Crohn’s disease.
+By reducing inflammation, Low Dose Naltrexone may help to prevent weight gain and the poor health outcomes associated with obesity.